How to Watch Adrian Peterson Vs. Le'Veon Bell Boxing Match

-How to watch Adrian Peterson vs. Le'Veon Bell boxing match originally appeared on NBC Sports Chicago
+How to watch Adrian Peterson vs. Le'Veon Bell boxing match originally appeared on NBC Sports Washington

 Adrian Peterson and Le'Veon Bell won't be on the football field during Week 1 of the 2022 NFL season.